theedov/SimpleUIPickerViewBooking/README.md

 # SimpleUIPickerViewBooking
-A simple pickerview for selecting available appointment dates and times.
+A simple pickerview for selecting available appointment dates and times from remote JSON.